Australia shares hurt by Wall Street tumble; NZ dips

 (Updates to close)

-July 7 Australian shares extended their losses to a third consecutive session on Friday, weighed by the financial sector, as U.S. stocks slipped overnight after disappointing labour market data.
+July 7 (Reuters) - Australian shares extended their losses to a third consecutive session on Friday, weighed by the financial sector, as U.S. stocks slipped overnight after disappointing labour market data.

 The S&P/ASX 200 index dipped about a percent or 55.16 points to 5,703.60 at the close of trade.
 The declines were broad-based, with nine out of 10 sectors in the red.
 The benchmark was down 0.3 pct for the week.